Spanish Harlem (song): Cliff Richard versions

 Cliff Richard released his rendition on his 1962 album 32 Minutes and 17 Seconds.
 He also recorded a German version, titled "Das ist die Frage aller Fragen", with lyrics by Carl Ulrich Blecher, that was a number one hit in Germany and Austria in 1964, as well as a number one hit in Switzerland in 1965.

 Charts

 Laura Nyro version

 On her 1971 covers album Gonna Take a Miracle, singer-songwriter Laura Nyro performed a version with backing vocals by the group Labelle.

+Dalida Version

+On 1961 French singer Dalida performed a version in italian language (lyrics by Carlo Da Vinci.